mui/material-ui/docs/src/pages/customization/css-in-js.md

 2. `options` (*Object* [optional]):
   - `options.withTheme` (Boolean [optional]): Provide the `theme` object to the component as a property.
 It's `false` by default.
   - `options.name` (*String* [optional]): The name of the style sheet.
 Useful for debugging.
     If the value isn't provided, we will try to fallback to the name of the component.
+  - `options.flip` (*Boolean* [optional]): When set to false, this sheet will opt-out of `rtl` transformation.
   - The other keys are forwarded to the options argument of [jss.createStyleSheet()](http://cssinjs.org/js-api/#create-style-sheet).

 #### Returns